 This gene encodes a zinc-finger transcription factor that regulates smooth muscle cell differentiation in the developing urinary tract.
 Consistent with this role, mice in which this gene has been inactivated exhibit abnormal gene expression in urinary tract smooth muscle cell precursors and kidney defects including hydronephrosis.
 The encoded transcription factor comprises a gene silencing complex that inhibits caspase expression.
 Reduced expression of this gene and consequent caspase upregulation may be correlated with progression of Alzheimer's disease in human patients. [provided by RefSeq, Jul 2016]

 GeneCards Summary for TSHZ3 Gene

 TSHZ3 (Teashirt Zinc Finger Homeobox 3) is a Protein Coding gene.
-Diseases associated with TSHZ3 include Hydronephrosis and Endemic Goiter.
-GO annotations related to this gene include chromatin binding.
+Diseases associated with TSHZ3 include Hydronephrosis and Hemangioma Of Subcutaneous Tissue.
+Gene Ontology (GO) annotations related to this gene include chromatin binding.
 An important paralog of this gene is TSHZ1.

 UniProtKB/Swiss-Prot Summary for TSHZ3 Gene